kodachi614/macropaw/README.md

 KnGYT: Mostly a proof-of-concept for double-sided assembly.
 It has ten
        hotswappable MX keyswitches in a 5x2 grid, ten RGB LEDs, and no rotary encoders.
-It's _much_ smaller that its sibling the KnGXT.
-You'll note it's also missing its firmware; that's because we're waiting for the first build of the hardware to come back!
+It's _much_ smaller than its sibling the KnGXT, because most of the electronics are on the back of the board.

-Both the hardware and the firmware of the MacroPaw are **open source**.
+Both the hardware and the firmware of the MacroPaws are **open source**.

 ## Hardware